 Governmental Accounting Standards Board Statement No. 68 ("GASB 68") requires calculation of a net pension liability for the pension plan.
 The net pension liability is calculated as the difference between the pension plan's total pension liability and the pension plan's fiduciary net position.
 The pension plan's total pension liability is the present value of the amounts needed to pay pension benefits earned by each participant in the pension plan based on the service provided as of the date of the actuarial valuation.
 In other words, it is a measure of the present value of benefits owed as of a particular date based on what has been earned only up to that date, without taking into account any benefits earned after that date.
 The pension plan's fiduciary net position is the market value of plan assets formally set aside in a trust and restricted to paying pension plan benefits.
-If the pension plan's total pension liability exceeds the pension plan's total pension liability, then a net pension liability results.
+If the pension plan's total pension liability exceeds the pension plan's fiduciary net position, then a net pension liability results.
+If the pension plan's fiduciary net position exceeds the pension plan's total pension liability, then a net pension asset results.